 Get your next remote job on LaraJobs.

-Introduction to the Laravel UI package
+Introduction to the laravel/ui package

 When working on a web project destined to get some users, having a user-friendly interface is necessary.

-That’s where Laravel UI comes into play.
+That’s where laravel/ui comes into play.
 It offers a basic yet effective starting point for incorporating some CSS and a JavaScript framework into your Laravel projects.
 It even supports scaffolding pages related to the authentication of your users.

-Now, before you continue, please note that while Laravel UI is still maintained, it’s also an old package that have better alternatives such as Laravel Jetstream and Laravel Breeze.
+Now, before you continue, please note that while Laravel UI is still maintained, it’s also an old package that has better alternatives such as Laravel Jetstream and Laravel Breeze.
 For instance, Laravel UI does not support as many authentication features as these two.

 composer require laravel/ui